Charlotte-Urbanist-Social-Club/bylaws/Articles of Incorporation.md

 1. The Board of Directors shall appoint from amongst themselves one Director to be Chair of the Board, whose responsibilities shall include
     * to select the time and place of regular Board meetings,
-    * to call emergency meetings of the Board as necessary, and
+    * to call emergency meetings of the Board as necessary,
-    * to plan with the CEO the agenda for the Board meetings.
+    * to plan with the CEO the agenda for the Board meetings, and
+    * other responsibilities as outlined in the Bylaws of the Club.

 1. The Board of Directors shall appoint from amongst themselves another Director to be the Secretary of the Club, whose responsibilities shall include
     * to record and maintain the minutes of the meetings of the Board of Directors and of the Members,
-    * maintain records of Active Members, and
+    * maintain records of Active Members,
-    * maintain and authenticate records of the Club.
+    * maintain and authenticate records of the Club, and
+    * other responsibilities as outlined in the Bylaws of the Club.

 1. The Board of Directors shall keep the Bylaws of the Club.
 The Chair shall provide at least five days' written notice of any meeting of Directors at which an amendment is to be voted upon.